rlespinasse/romainlespinasse.dev/content/personal-projects.md

 This blog is itself [a project based on hugo](https://github.com/rlespinasse/rlespinasse.github.io) with some github actions to automate it.

+In term of automation, I play with **Github Actions** and made a small one to `slug` some environment variables : [Github Slug Action](https://github.com/marketplace/actions/github-slug).

 In `golang`:

 * [hoff](https://github.com/rlespinasse/hoff) serve as an engine to run workflows composed of high order functions,